When it comes to reheating eggs, it can be tricky to get the right balance.

 - Brush a slice of egg casserole with butter or spray with oil for crisp edges.

-- Place your slices in the air fryer, keeping them to a single layer.
+- Place your slices in the air fryer, keeping them in a single layer.

 - Heat for 3 to 4 minutes or until heated through.